-Variable remuneration may comprise annual variable cash salary and long-term variable pay in the form of cash.
+Variable remuneration may comprise of annual variable cash salary and long-term variable pay in the form of cash.
 Variable remuneration shall be subject to the fulfilment of defined and measurable targets.
-60 per cent of the variable remuneration is based on financial performance decided by the Board of Directors based on the Company's financial targets, 20 per cent of the variable remuneration is based on non-financial performance activities decided by Board of Directors to achieve the financial targets and 20 per cent of the variable remuneration is based on individual targets contributing to the overall targets of the Company.
+60 per cent of the variable remuneration is based on financial performance decided by the Board of Directors based on the Company's financial targets and 40 per cent of the variable remuneration is based on non-financial performance activities decided by Board of Directors to achieve the financial targets and the overall targets of the Company.

 This creates incentives to promote the Company's business strategy, long-term interests and sustainability.

 The satisfaction of criteria for awarding variable cash remuneration shall be measured over a period of one year.
-The variable cash remuneration for the CEO may amount to not more than 100 percent of the total fixed annual salary and the variable cash remuneration for the other senior executives may amount to not more than 75 percent of the total fixed annual salary.
+The variable cash remuneration for the CEO may amount to not more than 100 per cent of the total fixed annual salary and the variable cash remuneration for the other senior executives may amount to not more than 75 per cent of the total fixed annual salary.
 Variable cash remuneration shall not qualify for pension benefits unless otherwise provided by mandatory collective agreement provisions.